Whoaa512/talks/2017/10-23-effective-flow/how-to-use-flow-effectively.md

 ## `// @flow`

-^ Flow can be enabled in any file by simply adding `// @flow` to the top of the file
+^ if you didn't already know, Flow can be enabled in any file by simply adding `// @flow` to the top of the file

 ---